bioinformatics-sannio/ncrna-deep/README.rst

 All experiment results are organized into a Python dictionary and then stored into a file through pickle library in `results <results/>`__.
-Already generated results, shown in the paper, are provided in this directory for convenience.
+Results shown in the paper are provided in this directory for convenience.

 Tables and Figures generation
 -----------------------------